CMSP Tales & KLX 300D Upgrades

 For taller folks the Kwakersaki KLX230 ABS is probably the near perfect machine for CMSP antics and is a great bike for learning the basics on if you take the get a learner bike first approach to motorcycling.

-It's also a great green trails machine in my humble opinion.
+It's also a really great green trails machine by the way.

 You just cannot be short for such a Dual Sport arrow, IMHO.